Music technology (electronic and digital): Later history

-MIDI history
+MIDI

 At the NAMM Show of 1983 in Los Angeles, MIDI was released.
 A demonstration at the convention showed two previously incompatible analog synthesizers, the Prophet 600 and Roland Jupiter-6, communicating with each other, enabling a player to play one keyboard while getting the output from both of them.
-This was a massive breakthrough in the 1980s, as it allowed synths to be accurately layered in live shows and studio recordings.
+This development immediately allowed synths to be accurately layered in live shows and studio recordings.
 MIDI enables different electronic instruments and electronic music devices to communicate with each other and with computers.
 The advent of MIDI spurred a rapid expansion of the sales and production of electronic instruments and music software.

 In 1985, several of the top keyboard manufacturers created the MIDI Manufacturers Association (MMA).
 This newly founded association standardized the MIDI protocol by generating and disseminating all the documents about it.
-With the development of the MIDI File Format Specification by Opcode, every music software company's MIDI sequencer software could read and write each other's files.
+With the development of the MIDI file format specification by Opcode, every music software company's MIDI sequencer software could read and write each other's files.

-Since the 1980s, personal computers developed and became the ideal system for utilizing the vast potential of MIDI.
+Since the 1980s, personal computers became the ideal system for utilizing the vast potential of MIDI.
 This has created a large consumer market for software such as MIDI-equipped electronic keyboards, MIDI sequencers and digital audio workstations.
 With universal MIDI protocols, electronic keyboards, sequencers, and drum machines can all be connected together.